-3. SELF-ASSESSMENT OF THE EFFECTIVENESS OF THE GOVERNANCE ARRANGEMENTS
+2. SELF-ASSESSMENT OF THE EFFECTIVENESS OF THE GOVERNANCE ARRANGEMENTS

-3.1 The Audit and Governance Committee has a key function in challenging the preparation procedures and the contents of the draft Annual Governance Statement.
+2.1 The Governance and Audit Committee has a key function in challenging the preparation procedures and the contents of the draft Annual Governance Statement.
 When signing the Governance Statement, the Chief Executive and Council Leader confirm:

-"We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Audit Committee, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
+"We have been advised on the implications of the result of the review of the effectiveness of the governance framework by the Governance and Audit Committee, and that the arrangements continue to be regarded as fit for purpose in accordance with the governance framework.
 The areas already addressed and those to be specifically addressed with new actions planned are outlined below".

-- 3.2 The Annual Governance Statement summarises the results of the governance self-assessment, as updated by the Governance Arrangements Assessment Group, in a statement that tells the People of Gwynedd what our governance framework is, and how well it is working.
-The members of the Group are the Chief Executive, the Monitoring Officer, the Head of Corporate Support, two Corporate Support Senior Managers, the Senior Manager Revenues & Risk and the Risk & Insurance Manager. - 3.3 The Audit and Governance Committee needs to satisfy itself that the narrative justifying the scores is a fair reflection of the Council as far as it is aware, based on the information that it has received over the year.
+2.2 The Annual Governance Statement summarises the results of the governance self-assessment, as updated by the Governance Arrangements Assessment Group, in a statement that tells the People of Gwynedd what our governance framework is, and how well it is working.
+The members of the Group are the Chief Executive, the Monitoring Officer, the Section 151 Officer, the Head of Corporate Support, Assistant Head of Finance, the Risk & Insurance Manager and the Council Business Service Support Manager.

+2.3 The Governance and Audit Committee needs to satisfy itself that the narrative justifying the scores is a fair reflection of the Council as far as it is aware, based on the information that it has received over the year.

-4. IDENTIFYING GOVERNANCE RISKS
+3. IDENTIFYING GOVERNANCE RISKS

-- 4.1 When approving the 2015/16 Annual Governance Statement, the Audit Committee noted that the statements from 2016/17 onwards would be based on the new CIPFA/Solace Framework that was published in 2016. - 4.2 The new Framework identifies 7 Core Principles for Good Governance:
+- 3.1 The Annual Governance Statement is based on the CIPFA/Solace Framework that was published in 2016. - 3.2 The new Framework identifies 7 Core Principles for Good Governance: